Best Seafood Restaurant Chiefland, Florida

 While some other Chiefland restaurants may rival the Treasure Camp in terms of food quality, none comes close in terms of the dining atmosphere.
 It is located in a quiet rural setting amid Live Oak trees festooned with Spanish Moss and views of the river.
 It is the only place that provides substantial outside dining, a factor we valued due to Covid precautions still being advocated at the time of our visit.
 It is well worth the 14 mile drive from Chiefland and most other diners agree with us as it wins a 4.5 star rating on Google among Chiefland restaurants.

-The street side entrance to the Treasure Camp runs by the kitchen where we were warmly greeted by the cook. when we entered.
+The street side entrance to the Treasure Camp runs by the kitchen where when we entered we were warmly greeted by the cook.
+(Treasure Camp is under new ownership and they are trying hard to please, and doing a good job of it).
 Although the enclosed dining porch was spacious and not at all crowded we elected to eat outside on one of the patio picnic tables.

 The wait service was friendly and prompt.
-Jo ordered a Cabernet and I ordered a Yuengling Black and Tan.
+While waiting for our order to arrive, Jo enjoyed a Cabernet and I had one of my favorite Florida brews, a Yuengling Black and Tan.
 Although we were eating outside at a picnic table Jo was pleasantly surprised to find her wine arrived in a nice glass goblet (instead of plastic).
 My Black and Tan arrived with a chilled mug and an ice cold bottle, also a nice touch.
-Our meals were served on regular china plates and stainless steel utensils, again a departure from a plastic meal place-setting you might find in an informal dining setting.
+Whne our meals arrived they were served on regular china plates and stainless steel utensils, again a departure from a plastic meal place-setting you might find in an informal dining setting.